matplotlib/matplotlib/doc/devel/documenting_mpl.rst

 In most cases, you will likely want to use one of `Sphinx's builtin Math extensions <https://www.sphinx-doc.org/en/master/usage/extensions/math.html>`__.
-In rare cases we want the html output to correspond exactly with what will be generated in a Matplotlib figure.
-In these cases, you can use the `matplotlib.sphinxext.mathmpl` Sphinx extension (See also the :doc:`../tutorials/text/mathtext` tutorial.)
+In rare cases we want the rendering of the mathematical text in the documentation html to exactly match with the rendering of the mathematical expression in the Matplotlib figure.
+In these cases, you can use the
+`matplotlib.sphinxext.mathmpl` Sphinx extension (See also the :doc:`../tutorials/text/mathtext` tutorial.)